TopGun666/TOEFL-Essays/README.md

 [2019-03-15](19.md)  19.
 Do you agree or disagree with  the following statement?
 People will spend less time cooking and preparing foods in twenty years than they do today.

 [2019-03-16](20.md)  20.
 Do you agree or disagree with the following statement?
 People should spend money on keeping pets even though they have better ways to use the money.

+[2019-03-16](21.md)  21.
+Do you agree or disagree with the following statement?
+People should spend money on keeping pets even though they have better ways to use the money.